 The terms third gender and third sex describe individuals who are categorized (by their will or by social consensus) as neither man nor woman, as well as the social category present in those societies who recognize three or more genders.
 The term "third" is usually understood to mean "other"; some anthropologists and sociologists have described fourth, fifth, and even some genders.
 The concepts of "third", "fourth" and "some" genders can be somewhat difficult to understand within Western conceptual categories.
-Third gender
+What is intersex? | Intersex Society of North America.
 “Intersex” is a general term used for a variety of conditions in which a person is born with a reproductive or sexual anatomy that doesn’t seem to fit the typical definitions of female or male.

 For example, a person might be born appearing to be female on the outside, but having mostly male-typical anatomy on the inside.
 Or a person may be born with genitals that seem to be in-between the usual male and female types—for example, a girl may be born with a noticeably large clitoris, or lacking a vaginal opening, or a boy may be born with a notably small penis, or with a scrotum that is divided so that it has formed more like labia.
-What is intersex? | Intersex Society of North America
+Maria's Story.
+Excerpted, with minor changes, from ‘Eve’s Rib - Searching for the Biological Roots of Sex Differences’ by Robert Peel (Crown Publishers, New York, 1994, ISBN 0-517-59298-3). ln l985, when she travelled to Kobe, Japan, to compete in the World University Games, Spanish hurdler Maria Patino [María José Martínez Patiño] got the shock of her life.